 The Bollywood Extravaganza

 Bollywood, based in Mumbai, is the largest film industry in India and one of the most prolific in the world.
 Bollywood films are renowned for their elaborate song and dance numbers.
-These sequences are integral to the storytelling process and often serve as pivotal moments within the movie.
+These sequences are integral to the storytelling process and often are pivotal moments within the movie.

 Elements of a Bollywood Song: